Mercury (automobile): 2000–2011

-During the mid-2000s, Mercury began a series of model introductions to expand its model line beyond the Sable and Grand Marquis.
-For 2003, the Mercury Marauder made its return (after a hiatus of over three decades) as a high-performance variant of the Grand Marquis.
-Developed as a 2000s competitor for the 1994–1996 Chevrolet Impala SS, the Marauder was styled with a nearly monochromatic exterior (as with the Impala SS, most examples were produced in black); as with the Cougar, the Marauder was marketed without a Ford or Lincoln counterpart.
-Coinciding with the introduction of the Marauder, the Grand Marquis underwent its largest model update since 1992, receiving a near-complete redesign of the chassis to upgrade its road handling and durability (the exterior and interior underwent minor upgrades).

-For 2004, Mercury made its return to the minivan segment, replacing the Villager with the revival of the Mercury Monterey nameplate.
-The first Mercury minivan produced by Ford, the Monterey was a counterpart of the Ford Freestar (introduced as the third generation of the Ford Windstar).
-The Monterey matched the Chrysler Town & Country and Oldsmobile Silhouette (and its Buick Terraza successor) directly in size; in a segment first, the Monterey introduced heated/cooled front seats.
-After its second year on the market, the Marauder was discontinued (outsold by the Impala SS by nearly 6-to-1).
+After the loss of the Cougar from its model lineup, Mercury launched multiple models to expand its line beyond the Sable, Grand Marquis, and Mountaineer.
+For 2003, the Mercury Marauder made its return (for the first time since 1970) as a high-performance variant of the Grand Marquis, serving as a 2000s rendition of the 1994–1996 Chevrolet Impala SS (as with the Chevrolet, the Marauder was styled with a nearly monochromatic exterior, with most examples produced in black).
+Alongside the Marauder, the Grand Marquis underwent its largest model update since 1992; while the exterior and interior underwent a modest facelift, the chassis underwent a near-complete redesign to upgrade its road handling and durability.
+Mercury returned to the minivan segment for 2004, as it replaced the Villager with the Mercury Monterey (a nameplate last seen in 1975), the first Mercury minivan produced by Ford.
+A counterpart of the Ford Freestar, the Monterey directly challenged the Chrysler Town & Country and Oldsmobile Silhouette (and its Buick Terraza successor) directly in size for the first time; in a segment first, the Monterey introduced heated/cooled front seats.

-For 2005 and 2006, Mercury underwent a near-complete transformation of its model line.
-For 2005, Mercury introduced its second SUV, with the Mercury Mariner joining the Ford Escape and Mazda Tribute; the Mariner also marked the return of a four-cylinder engine to a Mercury (last seen in the 2002 Cougar).
-The Sable was in its final year and was replaced by two different sedans.
-The 2005 Mercury Montego (again reviving a dormant nameplate) was the larger of the two lines (a counterpart of the Ford Five Hundred).
-Slightly larger in exterior footprint than the Sable, the interior packaging of the Montego more closely matched the Grand Marquis in size.
-The smaller sedan, the 2006 Mercury Milan (counterpart of the Ford Fusion) was sized closely to the introductory Sable from 1986.
-As Mercury did not market a version of the Ford Freestyle, the division no longer offered a station wagon of any kind in 2006 (for the first time since 1940).
+During the 2005 and 2006 model years, Mercury underwent a near-complete transformation of its model line.
+For 2005, the Mountaineer was joined by the Mercury Mariner; a counterpart of the Ford Escape and Mazda Tribute, the Mariner was the first Mercury with a four-cylinder engine since the 2002 Cougar.
+The Mountaineer underwent a redesign for 2006; while largely evolutionary in exterior changes, the new generation was upgraded with many features from the discontinued Lincoln Aviator.
+The smaller Mariner Hybrid was introduced, serving as the first Mercury hybrid-electric vehicle.
+The replacement of the Sable after 2005 commenced the launch of two model lines over two years.
+The 2005 Mercury Montego (dormant since 1976) was the larger of the two, serving as a counterpart of the Ford Five Hundred; while only slightly larger than the Sable, the interior of the Montego more closely matched the Grand Marquis in size (though only offered with 5-passenger seating).
+The 2006 Mercury Milan was a counterpart of the Ford Fusion, sized closely to the original 1986 Sable.
+As Mercury did not market a version of the Ford Freestyle, the division no longer offered a station wagon of any kind (for the first time since 1940).
+In what would be its final exterior revision, the 2006 Grand Marquis underwent its fourth update since 1992 (adopting the rectangular-style grille seen in smaller Mercury vehicles).
+Though sharing common rooflines with their Ford counterparts, Mercury vehicles had transitioned into a design theme consistent across the entire model line.